digital-asset/daml/compiler/daml-extension/syntaxes/README.md

 Some notes on the files you find here.

-  - `daml.json` defines the syntax highlighting rules used before DAML 1.2 (`daml.configuration.json` in the parent directory configuration properties);
+  - `daml.json` defines the syntax highlighting rules used before Daml 1.2 (`daml.configuration.json` in the parent directory configuration properties);
-  - `daml12.tmLanguage.xml` defines the syntax highlight rules used starting with DAML 1.2;
+  - `daml12.tmLanguage.xml` defines the syntax highlight rules used starting with Daml 1.2;
-    - These rules are in fact general Haskell syntax highlighting rules augmented with DAML specific keywords;
+    - These rules are in fact general Haskell syntax highlighting rules augmented with Daml specific keywords;
     - `daml12.tmLanguage.xml` was produced from the file `daml12.tmLanguage` by means of the VS-code extension, ["TextMate